 So my color would be,

 Ben Moore’s Fieldstone, which is what Sally Wheat painted her kitchen cabinets and everyone drooled all over them and it started a revolution or at least it felt like there was a movement?
 Maybe it was all in my head…

 I used Elmer’s ProBond Wood Filler because that’s what I had on hand and a latex primer and paint from Lowe’s.
 Yeah, I used latex primer because I am absolutely over oil based paint and the mess that it creates and John & Sherry said I could anyway.

 And here’s my thrifty lover in process after one or two coats,

 And here it is dunzo… finally.
-I know you’re jealous about my whitewashed paneling in the kitchen, those feelings are natural just try to contain your excitement.
-Desk chair is totally temporary and no I do not in anyway consider this to be styled.
+I know you’re jealous of my whitewashed paneling in the kitchen, those feelings are natural– just try to contain your excitement.
+The desk chair is totally temporary and I do not in anyway consider this to be styled.

 Close up shot, I did add Floetrol to the paint to diminish some brush strokes and I think it worked…ok.
 I also scrubbed the hardware with Barkeeper’s Friend and a little Brasso.
 For about $50 all together I’m absolutely fine with the end product and I could move it somewhere else in time and use it as a console.